mc68-net/r8format/programs/README.md

 `/Test`](../Test) script) and manual testing.
 This directory can be read and written in openMSX by starting it with the `-diska programs` option.

+Test data notes:
+- These are not expected to test every edge case; the unit tests generally do that.
+- Extra spaces are deliberate; they test that the parser does not remove the programmer's formatting (unless required with the `-s` option).

 Filenames are in the format `NNcc-sss.ext` where:
 - `NN` is a decimal number.
 This is used by `Test` to detect the files for tests and determines the order in which the tests are run.